loqalabs/.github/profile/README.md

 ## 🤝 Contributing

-LoqaLabs is early-stage but welcoming — if you're passionate about local-first systems, privacy, or AI-at-the-edge, come build with us.
+Loqa Labs is early-stage but welcoming — if you're passionate about local-first systems, privacy, or AI-at-the-edge, come build with us.

 We especially welcome contributions from underrepresented folks in tech — including trans and queer developers, tinkerers, and dreamers.